crumpkl/hello-world/README.md

-    Played around with layout, navigation, etc - 4/27 -figured out how to turn website into a single page site (HTML anchors)
+    Played around with layout, navigation, etc - 4/27 -figured out how to turn website into a single page site (HTML anchors) -learned more about WordPress block editor boxes -3 different layouts to choose from for Portfolio section (image/links, gallery, or slideshow) -probably go with the image/links route
+      -Tweak footer information (added contact info area) -Added a contact form after the portfolio section -center?, adjust size of boxes? (@ 75% but maybe should make smaller), -

     Made Portfolio checklist - 4/28